NbAiLab/notram/huggingface_dataset/template_datacard.md

 **text:** String.
 The complete utf-8 document.
 If longer than 1M characters it is split.

 ### Dataset Creation
-We are providing two a **train** and a **validation** split.
+We are providing a **train** and a **validation** split.
 The standard size of the validation is a single 1GB file, while train is sharded in 1GB chunks.
-The files are gxipped.
+All files are gzipped.

 Build date: <builddate>

 #### Initial Data Collection and Curation
 The procedure for the dataset creation is described in detail in our paper.

-#### Who are the source language producers?
-[Needs More Information]

 <stats>

 ## Considerations for Using the Data
-This is part of the private dataset collection of the National Library of Norway.
+This corpus contains data under copyright and is not allowed to be used outide the National Library of Norway.
 The dataset should not be distributed.

 ### Discussion of Biases